seanboyce/ubiblio/README.md

 # Features:

-1. Add books
+1. Add, remove, update books
-2. Remove books
-3. Update books
-4. Search books and see their location (useful if stored in bins, because you don't have space for tons of bookshelves)
+2. Search books and see their location (useful if stored in bins, because you don't have space for tons of bookshelves)
-5. Autopopulate a book's fields by entering an ISBN (either by typing /isbn/[your-isbn]) into the address bar, or from the 'Add New Book" interface
+3. Autopopulate a book's fields by entering an ISBN (either by typing /isbn/[your-isbn]) into the address bar, or from the 'Add New Book" interface
-6. Reading list management for each user
+4. Reading list management for each user
-7. Book wishlist (just set owned=False, then update to True when you buy it)
+5. Book wishlist (just set owned=False, then update to True when you buy it)
-8. Withdraw and return books.
+6. Withdraw and return books.
 Display a list of withdrawn books (to help put them away).
-9. Admin users can access all features.
+7. Admin users can access all features.
 Non-admin can only search, manage their reading list, and withdraw/return books.
-10. Content discovery (browse by genre).
+8. Content discovery (browse by genre).
-11. Works on most phones (browsing by genre will only work in landscape though, because of the sometimes long book summaries)
+9. Works on most phones (browsing by genre will only work in landscape though, because of the sometimes long book summaries)
-12. Really quite fast, low memory requirements for hosting (I typically see under 100MB and tiny CPU usae).
+10. Really quite fast, low memory requirements for hosting (I typically see under 100MB and tiny CPU usage).
-13. No distractions -- it does what it needs to do and nothing else.
+11. No distractions -- it does what it needs to do and nothing else.

-No support for cover images.
-Wanted to keep memory footprint down and performance lightning fast.
-Besides, who judges books by the cover?
+12. Docker, Docker Hub image, and no-container install options.
+A big thanks to m0ngr31 for helping with this!
+13. Backup options and management!
+While the best way to backup is still via the included script, this is convenient for people running this with Docker.
+14. Database upgrade, so you can keep your data when upgrading the app.
+15. Optional support for cover / book images (up to 16 for each book), with thumbnail support.
+You can now judge books by their cover (but only if you want to)!
+16. A luxurious TWO optional custom fields, in case your library is structured differently than mine.
+Set them up in the admin menu.
+17. No hidden easter eggs!

 # Setup